 From the autumn of 2017 I started to wind down a successful practice in Sussex and Wimbledon and, in July 2018, took the momentous step of moving to Scotland, a country I had been returning to, whenever I could, for 40 years.
-I intend to build up a practice in the lovely city of Stirling and continue working for another ten years.
+I intend to build up a practice in the lovely city of Stirling and continue working for at least another ten years.

 Following qualification, I completed a two-year Advanced Diploma in Transpersonal Psychotherapy.
 This explored how the very deepest changes happen in people, using models and metaphors drawn from a variety of spiritual traditions.

 I have trained separately to become a qualified Relate couple counsellor, and have trained since in using the arts in couple therapy.
 I also have specific trainings in dream work and supervision (providing support to other therapists).
 I supervise individual therapists and have run supervision groups at Kingston Bereavement Service, Balham Community Counselling Service and the Centre for Counselling and Psychotherapy Education.
 I am also a trained EMDR therapist.

 I have served on the UKCP's Service Development Committee and the Humanistic and Integrative Psychotherapy College's Ethics Committee.

 In general I work with clients on an open-ended basis but I also do time-limited work.
 For example, Solution-Focused Brief Therapy can be tailored to fit 4-6 sessions, some of which may be combined into double-length visits.
 So far I have usually offered EMDR sessions as an element of ongoing therapy, but the technique can lend itself to brief work.